pranavdurai10/pranavdurai10/README.md

 Hi, I'm Pranav Durai, a Computer Vision Engineer at Big Vision LLC.
 I'm also a passionate Quantum AI Researcher!

+I'm also serving as a Research Fellow at Stanford University - School of Medicine, where my area of work is related to pre-clinical medical imaging.

 I travelled 1000s of kilometers on my motorcycle to explore nature, and to find myself.

 I'm an ardent Apple Fan and have been following the company since 2010.